-Healthy Blue has developed a Digital Guidelines section with the purpose of establishing standards for increasing the use of secure digital provider tools and applications.
+Healthy Blue has developed a Provider Digital Engagement Supplement with the purpose of establishing standards for increasing the use of secure digital provider tools and applications.
 These tools and applications are accessible to both participating and nonparticipating providers.
 This supplement is applicable to commercial, Federal Employee Program, Medicaid and Medicare.
 The products include medical, behavioral health, dental and vision.
 To access the digital supplement use this link.
-Be certain to include the three-character prefix as part of the Member identification number.
-The Member's ID will include the three-character prefix in the first three positions.
-The three-character prefix is critical for confirming membership and coverage, and key to facilitating prompt payments